 Prof. Dr. Lisa Fröhlich: Companies have to ask themselves how they want to define value creation in the future.
 Is it still enough to improve a few tenths of a percent here and there, or do we have to think in terms of value-creating problem solutions?
 I think that entrepreneurial behavior will change.
 This is also where universities are needed, especially business schools.
 We are called upon to research in these directions and train the management talent of tomorrow.

 Prof. Dr. Lisa Fröhlich: First of all: Practice what you preach.
 Sustainability and carbon neutrality are topics that are also about being a role model and credibility.
-That's why CBS is a climate-neutral university, among other things.
 We have been integrating sustainability into teaching since 2013, and in 2016 we founded our Center for Advanced Sustainable Management.
 In the study programs, sustainability always plays a small or large role in the Bachelor's programs.
 In the popular Bachelor's degree in International Business, "Business Ethics and CSR" are already a topic in the first semester, and in the second semester, it is about "Sustainable Procurement", among other things.
 Those interested in a Master's degree can study sustainable management "Nachhaltigkeitsmanagement" or take an English-language Strategic Management and Consulting Master's program, in which great emphasis is placed on content such as CSR, corporate governance, and sustainable supply chain management.

 CBS: Thank you very much for the interview!